 Starting in 1981 – Britain’s ‘Year of the Disabled’ – the Mersea Island Festival has been an annual event each August at Essex Outdoors Mersea (East Mersea Youth Camp).
-The Festival aims to bring together young people and adults with or without a physical or learning disability to take part in a wide variety of activities that challenge and stimulate, helping to build the confidence and feelings of self worth in participants.
+The Festival aims to bring together children, young people and adults with or without a physical or learning disability to take part in a wide variety of activities that challenge and stimulate, helping to build the confidence and feelings of self worth in participants.
 At the same time they are fun and exciting and an opportunity to make new friends.

 Who can come?

 The camps are ideal for families, inclusive clubs, Phab and Gateway clubs and Youth Groups with disabled young people.
 Many of our more adventurous activities are for those aged 8 and above but there is plenty for people of all ages to have a go at and enjoy.
 Over 300 people come from all over the UK and sometimes abroad.
 Our team of volunteers are on hand to make sure everyone can have a great experience, whatever their ability.
 Unfortunately they are not able to provide one-to-one support or personal care.
 If personal assistance is needed we ask that campers come along with a friend, buddy or support worker, who will also take part in all the activities.
 There is a limited number of spaces for individuals attending independently and contact should be made with the Festival before booking.